 Students are required to carry out 50 credits of study by means of a dissertation.
-The dissertation is designed to enable students to demonstrate their knowledge, understanding and skills gained from the programme within the context of a detailed study of a management or business issue.
+The dissertation is designed to enable students to demonstrate their knowledge, understanding and skills gained from the programme within the context of a detailed study of an international management, business or marketing issue.
 The students can complete this at Newcastle University or the University of Groningen.
-They will be allocated a supervisor from each university and the joint nature of the dissertation is supported with workshops run jointly by the two universities during this period.
-The dissertation will be marked independently by both supervisors and the students will be required to participate in an oral defence as part of this process.
+They will be allocated a supervisor from each university and the joint nature of the dissertation is supported with workshops ran jointly by the two universities during this period.
+The dissertation will be marked independently by both supervisors and the students will be required to participate in an oral defence (viva) as part of this process.